func0der/iac-workstation/README.md

 # iac-workstation

+## **⚠️⚠️⚠️ This repository is a WIP and is not intended for public use (yet) ⚠️⚠️⚠️**

+If you really want to use this repo for your machines, please ready through the files carefully.

+There is personalization in there, that does not apply to you as well as quick and dirty solutions (for a lack of testing), that may cause harm to your systems.

+## What to expect

 This repository contains workstation configurations.

 It should ultimately replace my dotfiles and make it easier to switch between distros without